tandriamil/BrFAST/README.md

 least edit the `BASE_PATH` and check the `DATA_DIRECTORIES` directories.

-The input directories should contain the same files as for the single execution, and the same sensitivity and usability cost measures are used.
+The input directories should contain the same files as for the single execution.
+The same sensitivity and usability cost measures as for the single execution are used.

+The resulting traces of these executions are written in the same directory as the input directory of an execution.
+The name of a trace is composed of the attribute selection method, the sensitivity threshold, the number of submissions by the attacker, and the weights of the usability costs, separated by dashes.

 ### Displaying the visualization of BrFAST as a web application